yarvalen/Social-Network-API/README.md

 # Social Network API

 ## Description
-This application tech blog has been created for developers to be able to publish their blog posts and comment on others blogs.
-In building this application, you will develop further knowlegde on MVC paradigm, Handlebars.js, Sequelize as the ORM, and the express-session npm package for authentication.

-build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list
+This application is done by building an API for a social network web where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+In the process of creating this application will further knowlegde in using express.js and MongoDB.

 ## Installation
 Copy the repository to your computer.
 In the terminal run "npm i"  and  "npm start"